TosbackCgusBridge-Bot/CGUs-versions/Miniclip/Privacy Policy.md

 Internet Safety

-Miniclip is a Certified Participant of the Better Business Bureau’s, CARU Kids Privacy Safe Harbor Program: http://www.caru.org/caru.aspx?id=275582381.
-The information practices of Miniclip.com have been reviewed and meet the standards of the Children's Advertising Review Unit's Kid's Privacy Safe Harbor Program.
 Miniclip recommends that parents take time to communicate and educate their children about Internet Safety.
 Please see the Miniclip Internet Safety webpage for information on Internet Safety: http://www.miniclip.com/games/page/en/internet-safety/